 Organics Service

 Organics is an optional service that is currently available for residents within the city limits of Vancouver and Ridgefield.
-Residents who already have yard debris service can simply add food scraps to their existing cart.
-If you aren’t signed up yet for yard debris or organics service, contact us to sign up!
+Yard debris and all food scraps are accepted in the organics cart.
+If you aren’t signed up yet for organics service, contact us to sign up!

 Service Options & Rates